Long-Term Care

 Long-term care is a collection of services that assist people who can no longer perform activities of daily living due to illness, injury, disability or advanced age.
 Care can be provided at home or at another location, such as an assisted living facility or nursing home.
 Most older Americans will require long-term care, which can cost tens of thousands of dollars each year.

-Financial Editor
+Senior Financial Editor

-- 11 min read time
+• 12 min read time

-- This page features 24 Cited Research Articles
+• This page features 27 Cited Research Articles

-A majority of people aged 65 and older will need long-term care services at some point in their lives.
+A majority of people age 65 and older will need long-term care services at some point in their lives.
 Relatives may be able to assist, but this isn’t always feasible.
 Professional help may be necessary.

 The annual national median cost for a private nursing home room was $108,405, according to the 2022 Genworth Cost of Care Survey.
 It also found the median cost for assisted living facility care was $54,000 per year.

 Figuring out how to pay for these services is challenging for many aging Americans and their families.
 Most insurance plans, including Medicare, do not provide coverage for long-term care.
+Medicaid may be an option, but it can require planning years ahead.

 What Is Long-Term Care?